Wael1122/waa/Neofetch-vs-Screenfetch.md

 # ...
 ```

-**Package manager detection is hardcoded..**
+**Package manager detection is hard-coded..**

-Screenfetch hardcodes package managers to specific OS/Distros.
+Screenfetch hard-codes package managers to specific OS/Distros.
 This is again bad because it requires manual intervention when adding new OS/Distros.
 Neofetch on the other hand detects which package managers are installed and uses those instead.

-This is a small chunk taken from Screenfetch which shows the hardcoded Package Manager detection.
+This is a small chunk taken from Screenfetch which shows the hard-coded Package Manager detection.

 ```sh
 case "${distro}" in